The Photographic Record of the Boundary Survey - Fort Colville & Fort Shepherd

 The Boundary Commission Barracks at Fort Colville

-The photograph at the top of this page depicts the British Boundary Commission "Fort Colville" barracks constructed in 1860 by Col. Hawkins in preparation for the migration of all survey supplies and resources from Fort Victoria on Vancouver Island to Fort Colville.
+The photograph at the top of this page and shown below, depicts the British Boundary Commission "Fort Colville" barracks constructed in 1860 by Col. Hawkins in preparation for the migration of all survey supplies and resources from Fort Victoria on Vancouver Island to Fort Colville.
 The barracks were situated on the riverside a mile or so north of the HBC trading post, at the present location of Marcus, Washington.
 A ferry was also installed at that point from which the surveyors could easily cross the Columbia River to access the river banks of the Kettle River and the 49th parallel.
 At the conclusion of the survey, the barracks were purchased by a local merchant, Marcus Oppenheimer, and a townsite and community prospered there in the following decades as an important railroad centre, serving Grand Forks and the Boundary District as well as the Washington State Inland Empire.
 The townsite has been submerged under Lake Roosevelt since the 1940s.
-The above photograph is a digital composite of two individual prints that can be viewed online in the Victoria and Albert Museum Archive.
+This photograph is a digital composite of two individual prints that can be viewed online in the Victoria and Albert Museum Archive.

 Old Fort Colville